Jbleezy/BO1-Reimagined/README.md

 * Add EMP grenades to grief
 * Moon: turn on power and spawn immediately at start of match
 * Add new grief damage fx
+* Fix turret attacking team of player that activated turret

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * Make sure spectators can't pick up powerups
-* Grief: test if turret is still attacking team of player that activated turret
+* Moon: test if NML stuff is active on first map load
-* Grief on Five: test if teleporters are disabled (disabled on solo, but were enabled on coop last time I checked)
+* Test if Quick Revive is disabled in coop

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)